leeor/ff-activex-host/README.md

 # Troubleshooting

-First of all, get [http://getfirebug.com/ Firebug].
+First of all, get [Firebug](http://getfirebug.com/).
 Aside from being an invaluable tool for developing with FF, this plugin can print debug messages to Firebug's console.

 ## Error Message: failed to create site